w3f/research/docs/polkadot/networking/4-icmp.md

  4. Use some kind of smart set reconciliation (e.g. https://github.com/sipa/minisketch) to minimize gossip bandwidth.
  5. Incentivize distribution with something like Probabilistic Micropayments.

  ---

  A collator or validator seeking to collect egress queues at a block $B$ and parachain $p$ simply invokes `ingress(B,p)` and searches the propagation pool for the relevant messages, waiting for any which have not been gossiped yet.

+ All information that the runtime has is in the form of `CandidateReceipt`s.
+ The author of a block may submit up to one `CandidateReceipt` from each parachain in the block (in practice, only those which are attested by a number of validators, although this detail is not relevant here).
+ ---